jkt3000/transmitter/README.md

 ## Using

 1. Navigate to your favorite site.
-Right-click on any magnet link, and the you can select to send that link to your remote transmission site and download to your movies or TV path
+Right-click on any magnet/torrent link, and the you can select to send that link to your remote transmission site and download to your movies or TV path

 2. View your transmission server and you should see it downloading.
 Enjoy!